BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 {.is-info}

 ### Listening to MCM events
+> With the introduction of `ModEvents` in SE v18, the existing method for listening to MCM events will be deprecated.
+While the information in this section remains, please note that it is subject to change.
+MCM will maintain backward compatibility with the current method for the time being.
+> Currently, mod events are implemented using a workaround involving net messages, which were originally intended for use within a single mod only.
+{.is-warning}

 MCM uses a set of channels to communicate between the client and server.
 Some of these can be useful for mod authors to listen to, as they can use this to update their mod's behavior based on changes from MCM, such as when a setting is saved: